google/timesketch/docker/dev/README.md

 ## Docker for development

 You can run Timesketch on Docker in development mode.
+Make sure to follow the docker [post-install](https://docs.docker.com/engine/install/linux-postinstall/) to run without superuser.
+If not then make sure to execute all `docker` commands here as superuser.

 NOTE: It is not recommended to try to run on a system with less than 8 GB of RAM.